How to survive a job you hate

 In which case, changing jobs was never going to solve the problem.
 Because (cringe) - the problem was my thinking.

 You’re probably going to resist this.
 That’s cool.
 I get it.
-After all, susan’s chewing is objectively REALLY loud.
+After all, Susan’s chewing is objectively REALLY loud.

 But this is actually good news.